suguna1993/Python-Assignments-2021/README.md

 # MLPROJECTS
-Hi all,This is my ML projects.
+Hi all,This is my ML assignments .